MasterofNull/FT-5-R2-Configuration/README.md

-# FT-5 Configuration and PrusaSlicer Integration
+# FT-5 Firmware Update and PrusaSlicer Integration

 ## Marlin 2.1.1 Config Files:
 Use the Configuration.h and Configuration_adv.h to replace the similar files for the Marlin 2.1.1 build.